US Olympic men's hockey roster includes 15 college players

+Matty Beniers called his parents to ask them to answer a group FaceTime request so he could deliver some big news.

+Of course that's how the 19-year-old would tell loved ones he's going to the Olympics.

-College players make up more than half of the U.S. Olympic hockey roster for Beijing, a significant increase from 2018 when the NHL also opted not to participate.
+Beniers was one of 15 college players named Thursday to the U.S. Olympic men's hockey roster, a significant increase from 2018 when the NHL also opted not to participate.
+All 25 players named to the team went through the college ranks.

-USA Hockey unveiled its 25-man roster Thursday with 15 players from college, headlined by 2021 No. 2 pick Matty Beniers of the Seattle Kraken and 2020 No. 5 pick Jake Sanderson of the Ottawa Senators.
-Brendan Brisson, a Michigan teammate of Beniers and a 2020 first-round pick of the Vegas Golden Knights, also was named to the team.

-“We’re excited about the roster we’ve put together,” U.S. general manager John Vanbiesbrouck said.
-“The Olympics are the biggest stage in sports, and it was fun to hear the enthusiasm our players have to represent their country.”
+“It speaks volumes to how good college hockey is and not just one league: It’s pretty much across three or four different leagues,” said Beniers, the No. 2 pick of the 2021 draft to the Seattle Kraken.
+“There’s a lot of great players, and college hockey’s really good.
+I think it gets overlooked sometimes.
+It’s tough, it’s big, it’s fast, it’s hard and I think it prepares you well for the next level.”

+Beniers, Michigan teammate Brendan Brisson and 2020 No. 5 pick Jake Sanderson of the Ottawa Senators headline the college players on the U.S. roster, which general manager John Vanbiesbrouck said was not intended as training for the future.

 “It took that hesitation out,” said Scott Young, who's back as an assistant, this time under coach David Quinn.
 “We weren’t afraid to go young.
 We weren’t afraid to go young and hungry.”